Mariam al-Mansouri: 2014 military intervention against ISIS in Syria

 The United Arab Emirates were among the five Arab allies that joined the United States in the 2014 military intervention against ISIS in Syria in 2014 to defeat ISIS forces, and were first to participate.
 In an interview with MSNBC, Yousef Al Otaiba, Emirati ambassador to the United States, recounted that when U.S. Air Force tanker pilots radioed in to speak with the UAE mission during air refueling and heard al-Mansouri's voice, they were initially surprised and silent for a short time.
 Al Otaiba called her a "fully qualified, highly trained, combat-ready pilot".
 He regards al-Mansouri as a role model for women in Islamic and Arab states.
 Al Otaiba said, "I think it's important for us moderate Arabs, moderate Muslims, to step up and say: 'this is a threat against us'".

 Spiegel Online and Frankfurter Allgemeine Zeitung referred to al-Mansouri's reception in social media where she had been dubbed "Lady Liberty" and "nightmare of the ISIS fighters".
 Spiegel used the title "Operation Wüstenmaid" (Operation Desert Maiden).
 The German news source started a sort of PR campaign.
 The Arab states of the Persian Gulf used her example and the involvement of Saudi prince Chalid bin-Salman, pilot of an IDS Panavia Tornado, against extremism.

 Some statements in a broadcast of Fox News Channel's The Five about al-Mansouri were deemed sexist by international media.
 The next day, Eric Bolling, co-host of the early evening talk show, apologized for his remarks.

-Times of Israel remained skeptical about the "femme fatale".
+The Times of Israel remained skeptical about the "femme fatale".
 Al-Mansouri's involvement in the aerial missions may have brought the UAE positive media attention.
 The Times referred to the actual mixed record on women's rights and the UAE ranking tenth in a list of 22 Arab nations with regard to equality for women.